 Section 17.
-THE CHIEF APPOINTIVE OFFICIALS: The chief appointive officers of the city shall be a City Manager, City Clerk, who shall be ex-officio Assessor, Collector, Police Judge, City Engineer, City Attorney, Treasurer, Street Superintendent, Health Officer, Chief of Police, Fire Chief, and five Library Trustees.
-The Council may, at any time, when in its judgment the interest of the city so demands, by a four-fifths vote thereof, consolidate by ordinance the powers and duties of two or more city officers and place the same in charge of one such officer.
-The Council shall by ordinance prescribe the powers and duties of all of said officers except where the same are prescribed by this charter, and in such case, may, by ordinance, prescribe additional powers and duties therefore consistent with the provisions hereof.
+THE CHIEF APPOINTIVE OFFICIALS: The chief appointive officers of the city shall be a City Manager, City Clerk, who shall be the ex-officio assessor, Collector, Director of Public Works, City Attorney, Auditor, Treasurer, Street Superintendent, Chief of Police, Fire Chief and five Library Trustees.
+The

+Council may, at any time when in its judgment the interest of the city so demands, by a four-fifths vote thereof, consolidate by ordinance the powers and duties of two or more city officers except where the same are prescribed in this charter, and in such case, may by ordinance, prescribe additional powers and duties therefor consistent with the provisions hereof.
+(Amended 1965)

 Section 18.
-SUBORDINATE OFFICERS AND EMPLOYEES: The Council shall have the power to create and abolish, by ordinance or resolution, all officers, deputyships, employments, boards and commissions, other than those created by this charter; to fix the powers and duties thereof; and to determine the procedure for removing any such officer, deputy, employee, or committeeman, therefrom, except as in this charter otherwise provided.
+SUBORDINATE OFFICERS AND EM-PLOYEES: The Council shall have the power to create and abolish, by ordinance or resolution, all officers, deputyships, employments, boards and commissions, other than those created by this charter; to fix the powers and duties thereof; and to determine the procedure for removing any such officer, deputy, employee, or committeeman, therefrom, except as in this charter otherwise provided.